Open Book & Assessment Appeals

 Open Book: Correct assessment record with appraiser

-During the Open Book period, you can review your assessment record with an appraiser to correct any errors.
+During the Open Book period, you can review your assessment record.
 If any details are incorrect, we will correct the error and adjust your assessment.
 These might include:

 During this period, our staff can also explain the methods and information we use to assess your property.

-If your property details are correct but you disagree with the assessed value of your property, you will need to file an objection with the Board of Assessors by May 13, 2022.
+If your property details are correct but you disagree with the assessed value of your property, you will need to file an objection with the Board of Assessors by 4:30pm on May 3, 2024.

 Board of Assessors: File an objection to assessed value